From spin squeezing to fast state discrimination: Bloch sphere torsion and squeezing

-In a recent paper \cite{240416288}, we mapped an atomtronic SQUID \cite{RyuSamsonNat2020,KapalePRL05,RyuPRL07,RamanathanWrightPRL2011,EckelNat14,KimZhuPRL2018,231105523} to the torsion model and used it to design a single-input QSD gate for a nonlinear qubit encoded in a rotating toroidal condensate.
+The expansivity in the torsion model (\ref{torsion hamiltonian}) can be used to implement single-input QSD \cite{PhysRevLett.81.3992,150706334,211105977}, an impossibility in linear one-particle quantum mechanics \cite{08101970,12042313,BaeJPA15,210812299}.
+We will assume that $g \in {\mathbb R}$ is experimentally controllable and that linear Hermitian operators can be added to $H_{\rm eff}$ to implement arbitrary SU(2) gates.
+The torsion model (\ref{torsion hamiltonian}) is not microscopic, but emergent, arising from a family of distinct microscopic models in their large $\NUMBER$ limits.
+In a recent paper \cite{240416288}, we mapped an atomtronic SQUID \cite{RyuSamsonNat2020,KapalePRL05,RyuPRL07,RamanathanWrightPRL2011,EckelNat14,KimZhuPRL2018,231105523} to the torsion model and used it to design a single-input QSD gate for a logical qubit encoded in a rotating toroidal condensate.
 In this work we map a trapped two-component atomic BEC to the torsion model, and design fast discriminators for this setup as well.
 A potential advantage of the two-component realization is that spin squeezing is now highly advanced and demonstrated by many labs worldwide \cite{\SPINSQUEEZING}.
-Another is pedagogical: In the two-component BEC, the case of pure torsion can be calculated exactly from the Kitagawa-Ueda spin model \cite{KitagawaUedaPRA1993} in the large spin limit, confirming the mean field prediction.
+Another is pedagogical: In the two-component BEC (with no entanglement between translational and internal motion of the atoms), torsion dynamics can be obtained exactly from the Kitagawa-Ueda spin model \cite{KitagawaUedaPRA1993} in the large spin limit, confirming the mean field prediction (Section \ref{kitagawa-ueda model large n}).